e u r o p e

 Currency : Pound Sterling (GBP)

-The is a new 50 pounds polymer banknote issued on 15.06.2022 by the Ulster Bank in Northern Ireland.
-The Ulster Bank had traditionally issued banknotes of 50 and 100 pounds, and it is not surprising that this new 50 pounds is issued.
-Are we also expecting the 100 pounds polymer note later too?
+The 50 pounds polymer banknote was issued on 15.06.2022.
+The bank had traditionally issued banknotes of 50 and 100 pounds, and it is not surprising that this new 50 pounds is issued.
+Whether we will get to see a new ₤100 in the future, time will tell.

-The announcement for this note was made on 08.03.2022, coincided with the International Women’s Day and the note was released to the public on 15.06.2022.
+The announcement for this ₤50 note was made on 08.03.2022, coinciding with the International Women’s Day and the note was released to the public on 15.06.2022.
 It appears that only two prefixes have been sighted so far, AA and AB prefixes.

 Dimensions: 146mm x 77mm